 The Bonn Agreement Contracting Parties have adopted a plan for all coastal states to conduct periodic and random surveillance flights for the detection of spillages in the offshore oil and gas industry areas in the North Sea.
 Irrespective of the main aim, all other suspected polluters are also to be identified and reported.
 These surveillance flights are entitled 'Tour de Horizon Flights'.

-The programme for Tour de Horizon flights is prepared during the annual Working Group on Operational, Technical and Scientific Questions concerning Counter Pollution Activities (OTSOPA) meeting.
+The programme for Tour de Horizon flights is prepared by lead country and discussed during the annual Working Group on Operational, Technical and Scientific Questions concerning Counter Pollution Activities (OTSOPA) meeting.

 2.2 Tour de Horizon Flight Planning